UthiraS/microGPT/README.md

-# Gen_AI
+#microGPT
-This repository contains genAI codes
+This repository contains code for microGPT stay tuned